-It is important to ensure good connections for freight, whether this is produce manufactured in the county or for individuals.
+It is important to ensure good connections for freight, whether this is produce manufactured in the county, being brought into the county, or goods delivered to individuals.
 Improvements to strategic connectivity will help on the main transport corridors.
 Within urban areas we will need to maintain access balancing this against large vehicles attempting to deliver into the heart of our historic towns and city.
 Initiatives such as freight consolidation onto smaller vehicles or electric powered cargo bikes might provide an answer.